 Martin works primarily in the areas of (1) Estate Planning, Wills, Trusts, Elder Law, Probate, Medicaid & VA Planning, Special Needs Trusts, Conservatorships, Guardianships and Charitable Planning, (2) Business Entity Law, including Corporations, LLCs and Partnerships, Nonprofits, Tax-exempt/501(c)(3) Organizations, Contracts, Leases and Agreements, (3) Employee Benefits, Retirement Plans, Cafeteria Plans, Health Savings Accounts, COBRA and ERISA, and (4) various other Tax law matters.

 He is a Certified Estate Planning Law Specialist through the ABA-accredited National Association of Estate Planners & Councils.
 He is also a member of the National Academy of Elder Law Attorneys, and he is a Department of Veterans Affairs-Accredited Attorney.
 Among other professional organizations, he is a member of the Chattanooga Estate Planning Council (Past President, 2006-07), the Chattanooga Tax Practitioners (President, 2007-08), and was a Charter Member of the Chattanooga Planned Giving Council.
 He is also a member of the Georgia, Tennessee and Chattanooga Bar Associations.
-He was chosen as a Mid-South Super Lawyer for 2016, an honor awarded to only 5% of attorneys, and has been selected for Best Lawyers in America for 2018.
+He was chosen as a Mid-South Super Lawyer for 2016 through 2019, an honor awarded to only 5% of attorneys, and has been selected for Best Lawyers in America for 2018 through 2021.
 He is rated "Pre-Eminent" (AV-rated) by the Martindale-Hubbell Peer Review, the highest rating available.
 Martin is the co-founder of several local nonprofit organizations, including First Things First and the IMPACT School at Silverdale Baptist Academy.
-He has served on the Boards of many nonprofits, including the Chattanooga Christian School, Bethel Bible Village, Lighthouse Counseling Center, Big Brothers/Big Sisters of Chattanooga, the Chattanooga Optimist Club, Paraclyte Counseling Resources, Relevant Hope, and Choices Pregnancy Resource Center (formerly AAA Women's Services).
-He currently serves on the Board of LifeLine.
+He has served on the Boards of many nonprofits, including the Chattanooga Christian School, Bethel Bible Village, Lighthouse Counseling Center, Big Brothers/Big Sisters of Chattanooga, the Chattanooga Optimist Club, Paraclyte Counseling Resources, Relevant Hope, Choices Pregnancy Resource Center (formerly AAA Women's Services), and LifeLine.
 He has extensive experience in establishing, counseling, operating, representing, teaching, and speaking about nonprofits and 501(c)(3)s as well as various legal, business and tax aspects concerning them.

 Martin and his wife, Debbie, live on Big Ridge in Hixson and have one son, Drew.
-They previously attended Red Bank Baptist Church for many years and are now members of Harvest Bible Chapel of Chattanooga, where he and Debbie are the Financial Deacons.
+They previously attended Red Bank Baptist Church for many years and are now members of Gospel Community Church, where he and Debbie are the Financial Deacons.

 John Huisman is a native of Lookout Mountain, Georgia, and received his Bachelor of Arts in English and History, cum laude, from Covenant College in 1998.
 John earned his law degree from the University of Tennessee, cum laude, in 2004, graduating with a concentration in business transactions and winning the Best Brief award in the 2004 ABA Section of Taxation competition.
 Mr. Huisman is licensed to practice law in Tennessee and Georgia and is admitted to practice in the Federal Courts of the Eastern District of Tennessee, the Northern District of Georgia, and the Sixth Circuit Court of Appeals.